-- TITLE: % Senior Notes due 2011 and % Senior Notes due 2031 - TOTAL INITIAL PRINCIPAL AMOUNT BEING ISSUED: \$ million of the Senior Notes due 2011 and \$ million of the Senior Notes due 2031.
-We may issue additional notes of each series without the consent of the holders of the notes. - DUE DATES FOR PRINCIPAL: , 2011 and , 2031 - INTEREST RATES: % per annum on the Senior Notes due 2011 and % per annum on the Senior Notes due 2031 - DATE INTEREST STARTS ACCRUING: , 2001 - INTEREST DUE DATES: Every and until maturity - FIRST INTEREST DUE DATE: , 2001 - REGULAR RECORD DATES FOR INTEREST: Every and immediately preceding the applicable interest payment dates - FORM OF NOTES: The notes of each series will be issued as Global Securities, and may be issued in certificated form only in the limited situations described under "Description of Debt Securities -- Exchange of Book Entry Debt Securities for Certificated Debt Securities" in the attached prospectus. - NAME OF DEPOSITARY: The Depository Trust Company ("DTC"). - CHANGE OF CONTROL: Upon a Change of Control, a holder of notes of either series may require us to repurchase that holder's notes, in whole or in part, at 101% of the principal amount of those notes, plus accrued interest.
+- TITLE: % Senior Notes due and % Senior Notes due - TOTAL INITIAL PRINCIPAL AMOUNT BEING ISSUED: \$ of the Senior Notes due and \$ of the Senior Notes due .
+We may issue additional notes of each series without the consent of the holders of the notes. - DUE DATES FOR PRINCIPAL: for the Senior Notes due and for the Senior Notes due - INTEREST RATES: % per annum on the Senior Notes due and % per annum on the Senior Notes due - DATE INTEREST STARTS ACCRUING: - INTEREST DUE DATES: Every and until maturity - FIRST INTEREST DUE DATE: - REGULAR RECORD DATES FOR INTEREST: Every and immediately preceding the applicable interest payment dates - FORM OF NOTES: The notes of each series will be issued as Global Notes, and may be issued in certificated form only in the limited situations described under "Description of Debt Securities -- Exchange of Book Entry Debt Securities for Certificated Debt Securities" in the attached prospectus. - NAME OF DEPOSITARY: The Depository Trust Company ("DTC"). - CHANGE OF CONTROL: Upon a Change of Control, a holder of notes of either series may require us to repurchase that holder's notes, in whole or in part, at 101% of the principal amount of those notes, plus accrued interest.
 A Change of Control will not be deemed to have occurred with respect to a series of notes if, after giving effect to it, those notes are rated "BBB-" or better by Standard & Poor's Ratings Group and "Baa3" or better by Moody's Investors Service, Inc. - OPTIONAL REDEMPTION: We may, at our option, redeem some or all of the notes of each series at any time.
-If we redeem the % notes before , 2011 or the % notes before , 2031 we must pay you whichever of the following two items is greater: - 100% of the principal amount of the notes to be redeemed. - a "make whole" amount, which will be calculated as described below.
+If we redeem the Senior Notes due before or the Senior Notes due we must pay you whichever of the following two items is greater: - 100% of the principal amount of the notes to be redeemed. - a "make whole" amount, which will be calculated as described below.